-- 1.1 Helston Town Council has an obligation under the Health and Safety at Work Act 1974, to ensure the Health, Safety and Welfare of its employees.
+- 1.1 This document explains how Helston Town Council will approach and use Body Worn Video Cameras (BWVC) to ensure they are compliant with relevant legislation and codes of practice.
+This document and associated procedures will standardise the use of BWVC and the evidential product produced. - 1.2 The intention is for the use of BWVC to: - a) Raise standards of service - b) Reduce incident escalation - 1.3 The Town Council will monitor the use of the BWVC to ensure that the equipment is an appropriate tactic and that the use is in line with policy and procedure. - 1.4 Helston Town Council has an obligation under the Health and Safety at Work Act 1974, to ensure the Health, Safety and Welfare of its employees.
 It is particularly important that it helps to protect and support its mobile workers whilst they are carrying out their duties away from the office.
-Unfortunately, the Town Warden through the nature of their work, is sometimes open to aggressive and/or abusive encounters. - 1.2 A body worn video camera (BWVC) can be worn.
+Unfortunately, the Town Warden through the nature of their work, is sometimes open to aggressive and/or abusive encounters. - 1.5 A body worn video camera (BWVC) can be worn.
 This device records sound and pictures, which will help the Officer gather unambiguous evidence and add an extra level of security.
-The system acts largely as a deterrent and the device does not record unless the Officer switches it to the on position. - 1.3 In addition to increasing the health & safety of the Town Warden, the use of the device will help to make the Council's operation more transparent to the public with the evidence being available when investigating customer complaints.
-Any evidence gathered can also be used by Police to substantiate a prosecution in the event of a more serious incident of abuse. - 1.4 Any recordings made should be captured, stored securely and used in accordance with the Data Protection Act and the Information Commissioner's Office (ICO) CCTV Code of Practice. - 1.5 This document sets out Helston Town Council's Policy and Procedural Guidelines for the use of body worn CCTV cameras by officers of the Council. - 1.6 It will enable employees to comply with relevant legislation relating to video recording and outline the associated benefits to officers of Helston Town Council and the general public. - 1.7 It also documents best practice procedures with regard to integrity of data, images and video as well as its security and use. - 1.8 The use of body worn CCTV can provide a number of benefits which include a deterrent to acts of aggression or verbal and physical abuse toward Officers of Helston Town Council, in addition to providing evidence to support internal or Police investigations.
+The system acts largely as a deterrent and the device does not record unless the Officer switches it to the on position. - 1.6 In addition to increasing the health & safety of the Town Warden, the use of the device will help to make the Council's operation more transparent to the public with the evidence being available when investigating customer complaints.
+Any evidence gathered can also be used by Police to substantiate a prosecution in the event of a more serious incident of abuse. - 1.7 Any recordings made should be captured, stored securely and used in accordance with the Data Protection Act and the Information Commissioner's Office (ICO) CCTV Code of Practice. - 1.8 This document sets out Helston Town Council's Policy and Procedural Guidelines for the use of body worn CCTV cameras by officers of the Council. - 1.9 It will enable employees to comply with relevant legislation relating to video recording and outline the associated benefits to officers of Helston Town Council and the general public. - 1.10 It also documents best practice procedures with regard to integrity of data, images and video as well as its security and use. - 1.11 The use of body worn CCTV can provide a number of benefits which include a deterrent to acts of aggression or verbal and physical abuse toward Officers of Helston Town Council, in addition to providing evidence to support internal or Police investigations.

-- 1.9 Body worn CCTV forms part of the Town Warden's Personal Protective Equipment and is provided solely for Health and Safety purposes.
-It will be used in an open manner and relevant officers will wear clear identification that it is a CCTV device. - 1.10 Whenever practicable at the commencement of any recording the officer will give a clear verbal instruction that recording video and audio is taking place. - 1.11 Body worn CCTV will not be used to assist in the ad-hoc monitoring of staff or citizens.
+- 1.12 Body worn CCTV forms part of the Town Warden's Personal Protective Equipment and is provided solely for Health and Safety purposes.
+It will be used in an open manner and relevant officers will wear clear identification that it is a CCTV device. - 1.13 Whenever practicable at the commencement of any recording the officer will give a clear verbal instruction that recording video and audio is taking place. - 1.14 Body worn CCTV will not be used to assist in the ad-hoc monitoring of staff or citizens.